junaidmalik09/audio_stream_classification/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, please contact [Your Name] at [Your Email].
+For questions or support, please contact Junaid Malik at [hafizjunaidmalik@gmail.com].